Edeedee/hello-world/README.md

 hi,
 I am edwina,
 I like travelling
-trying out new food too.
+and trying out new food too.